icinganalysis/icinganalysis.github.io/content/using pycharm.md

 ## [Markdown](https://daringfireball.net/projects/markdown/)

 Posts are written in the Markdown syntax.
-This saves me from having to deal with raw HTML.
+This saves me from having to deal with raw HTML (most of the time).
 The posts are also easily human-readable in the Markdown format (where html is barely readable).
 Included is a Markdown table formatter that I find useful.